HS189/dialogue-system/notes/An information retrieval approach to short text conversation.md

 #### question

 - how to select a proper query sets to query for the calculate of query-post match features?

+  old retrieval methods - the top-10 not include the original post

+  current retrieval methods - the top-1 is the original post

+  how to improve the precision on the top of it?

+  -- retrieval bad case - long tail problem?

+  -- retrieval system how to handle it?

 - how to training the rank model and avoid over-fitting?